Carbon neutral vs greenpower

 • Powershop.

-Keep in mind that, while you might get the impression that you’re getting carbon neutral energy offsets for free with some retailers, the reality is you’ll be paying for it through the electricity usage and supply charges you pay – your energy company certainly doesn’t want to lose money by helping you support the environment.
+While you might get the impression that you’re getting carbon neutral energy offsets for free with some retailers, the reality is you’ll be financing it through the usage and supply charges on your energy plan.

-Some energy providers, such as AGL, require you to opt in for carbon offset initiatives.
-However most of the companies below will offer the solution by default.
-Here’s some plans on our database that come from retailers with carbon neutral programs.
+Some energy providers require you to opt in for carbon offset initiatives.
+However, most of the companies below will offer the solution by default.

 Here are some of the cheapest published deals from the retailers on our database that have a carbon offset option available.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The cost of carbon neutral programs may vary from retailer to retailer.